nginx/unit-docs/source/howto/samples.rst

    $ chmod +x app.js
    $ npm link unit-http

-Upload the :ref:`app config <configuration-external>` to Unit and test it:
+Upload the :ref:`app config <configuration-nodejs>` to Unit and test it:

 .. code-block:: console